JackHeeley/App3Dev/SampleProgram/ReadMe.txt

     rip operation, logging, progress reporting, exception handling, and program interruption.

-ripper.hpp, ripper.cpp
-    These files assemble the various components and provide a functor to rip the contents of an optical disk into a system file.

-tray_door_lock.hpp, tray_door_lock.hpp
+RAII_physical_lock.hpp
-    These files provide an RAII object that prevents the user from interrupting the rip by opening the optical drive when busy.
+    Provides an RAII object that prevents the user from interrupting the rip by opening the optical drive when busy.
 The design attempts to unlock the door on all return paths, BUT FAILS because there are ways to stop a program abruptly without unrolling the stack (signals). main.cpp steps in and provides a signal handler.

-thread_RAII.hpp
+RAII_thread.hpp
-    This file uses RAII to (successfully) ensure proper thread synchronization as the program ends.
+    Uses RAII to ensure proper thread synchronization as the program ends (in all paths).

+ripper.hpp
+    Assembles the various components and provides a functor to rip the contents of an optical disk into a system file.

 History & todo list
 ===================